clackups/qmk_userspace/README.md

 # Copyright and license

-This work is published and distributed under the [WTFPL](LICENSE) license conditions.
+This work is published and distributed under the [GNU GPL](LICENSE) terms and conditions.

 clackups@gmail.com